• Four iPhone 13 models at the same iPhone 12 sizes

 iPhone 13 name

 Early rumors about this fall's iPhone have used iPhone 13 as the name for the upcoming model, since Apple went from from the iPhone 11 to the iPhone 12 last year.
-But a handful of recent rumors have referred to the unreleased iPhone by a different name — the iPhone 12s.
+A handful of rumors have referred to the new iPhone by the iPhone 12s.

 The "s" model of iPhones generally implied that the phone had a lot in common with last year's version, save for a few key improvements.
 So whether Apple goes with the iPhone 12s or iPhone 13 as a name will say a lot about how different this year's phone truly is.

 Interestingly, according to a survey of 3,000 Apple users conducted by SellCell, 18.3% said they’d be put off buying a product called the iPhone 13 due to the number 13 being unlucky.